-mineral sediments

-like iron and

-manganese oxides do

-not accumulate in the

-pipes.
-On occasion

-customers may notice

-sediments in the tap

-while flushing is

-underway.
+mineral sediments like iron and manganese oxides do not accumulate in the pipes.
+On occasion customers may notice sediments in the tap while flushing is underway.
 These are not hazardous to your health.

-• Water meters require periodic replacement to ensure accurate operation.
+Water meters require periodic replacement to ensure accurate operation.
 We replace a percentage of all meters each year.
+If your meter is scheduled for replacement we will attempt to contact you before any service interruption.
-If your meter is replaced, you will be contacted in advance by our staff. ♦ Reservoirs are cleaned, disinfected and maintained on a periodic basis.
-The District's 200,000 gallon "High Zone"

-standpipe reservoir will be re-painted in the coming year and mixing baffles will be installed to promote circulation.
+Reservoirs are cleaned, disinfected and maintained on a periodic basis.
+The District's 200,000 gallon "High Zone" standpipe reservoir will be re-painted in the coming year and mixing baffles will be installed to promote circulation.

-- ◆ Customers are encouraged to stop in and review the District's Comprehensive System Plan which outlines all planned improvements. - ♦ The District is implementing a long term plan to replace old steel pipes with ductile iron pipe which is more resistant to rust and leaks.
+Customers are encouraged to stop in and review the District's Comprehensive System Plan which outlines all planned improvements.

+♦ The District is implementing a long term plan to replace old steel pipes with ductile iron pipe which is more resistant to rust and leaks.
 You may on occasion see our crews working on pipe replacement.
-During 2005 we replaced pipe on 45th Place and 51st

-Place and are planned for 2006 on N.E.
-187th St., 37th Ave., Ballinger and several other locations.
-All new water mains are disinfected, flushed and sampled before they are put into service.
+During 2006 we replaced water mains on 187th St., 188th St., 37th Ave., they are put into service.

+Ballinger and several other locations.
+All new water mains are disinfected, flushed and sampled before